Isuzu prime mover with a curtainsider trailer on an Australian highway at sunset

 Truck & Equipment Finance

-Fuel Your Business Growth with Tailored Truck Financing
+Fuel Your Business Growth With Tailored Truck Finance

-From a single rig to a growing fleet, Equifund matches established operators with the right finance structure across more than 80 lenders, without the runaround of the banks.
+From a single rig to a growing fleet, Equifund matches established operators with the right finance structure across a wide panel of specialist lenders, without the runaround of the banks.

 To apply for truck finance in Australia, follow these steps: